 Technical Changes.

-Technical corrections to the Bylaws may be made by unanimous vote of the SEATA Executive Board.
+Technical corrections (i.e. grammatical errors that do not change intent) to the Bylaws may be made by unanimous vote of the SEATA Executive Board.
 If the Bylaws are altered, amended or supplemented in this manner, the changes shall not become effective until thirty days after the SEATA members have been advised of the change(s).

 8.2.2 These Bylaws are not intended to conflict with the Bylaws of NATA.
 In the event of a conflict, the Bylaws of SEATA shall be amended accordingly to resolve the conflict.